Evgeniya Rodina: 2006

 The very next week, she won through qualifying into a $50k event at Ashland, Kentucky, and defeated Varvara Lepchenko in the second round of the main draw before losing to future top-20 star Ágnes Szávay in the quarterfinals.

 As a direct entrant into the main draw of her next $50k tournament the following week, in early October, she was stopped in the second round by Ahsha Rolle, who this time defeated her easily for the loss of just two games.

 Back in action again the week after at a $50k event at San Francisco, California, she lost in three sets at the first hurdle to American Neha Uberoi.

 After returning to Russia, she reached another $25k quarterfinal at Podolsk at the end of that month before losing to compatriot Eugenia Grebenyuk, 2–6, 5–7.

-But the very next week, at the start of November, she turned the tables on Grebenyuk in the quarterfinals of a $25k tournament at Minsk, dismissing her, and then narrowly defeated compatriot Anna Lapushchenkova 7–6, 7–5 at the semifinal stage, before sealing a comprehensive straight-sets tournament victory with a 6–4, 6–3 win over Anastasia Pavlyuchenkova in the final, to take her career ITF singles title tally to two.
+But the very next week, at the start of November, she turned the tables on Grebenyuk in the quarterfinals of a $25k tournament at Minsk, dismissing her, and then narrowly defeated compatriot Anna Lapushchenkova at the semifinal stage, before sealing a comprehensive straight-sets tournament victory over Anastasia Pavlyuchenkova in the final, to take her career ITF singles title tally to two.

-Later that month at Přerov in the Czech Republic, she cruised to the semi-finals of another $25k event before losing to British player Anne Keothavong 6–7, 2–6 in what would be the Russian's last match of the year.
+Later that month at Přerov in the Czech Republic, she cruised to the semifinals of another $25k event, before losing to British player Anne Keothavong 6–7, 2–6 in what would be the Russian's last match of the year.

 Rodina had ended the year ranked 90 places higher than she began, at world No. 233, and had compiled a win–loss record for the year of 34–12.